pizzareapers/MyFedCode/README.md

 # Note

-The remaining code components are currently being organized and will be released progressively.
+The remaining code components are currently being organized and will be released very soon.

 ## Requirements